Linuxfabrik/lfops/roles/postgresql_server/README.md

 ## How the Role Behaves

 * PostgreSQL is installed from the PostgreSQL Yum Repository, not from the distribution packages.
 The cluster lives in `/var/lib/pgsql/<version>/data` and runs as `postgresql-<version>.service`.
 The role does not upgrade the data: changing `postgresql_server__version` on an existing host installs and initializes a second, empty cluster next to the old one, which fails to start while the old one listens on the same port.
+* Settings that only take effect after a restart (`postgresql_server__conf_listen_addresses`, `__conf_max_connections`, `__conf_port`) are written to `conf.d/z00-linuxfabrik.conf`, and changing them restarts PostgreSQL. `postgresql_server__conf_password_encryption` is written to `conf.d/z00-linuxfabrik-reload.conf`, and a change there or in `pg_hba.conf` only reloads PostgreSQL, which keeps open connections.
-* A changed `postgresql.conf`, `conf.d/z00-linuxfabrik.conf` or `pg_hba.conf` restarts PostgreSQL.
-Before the restart, the role checks the configuration files with `postgres -C` and asks the running server for errors in `pg_hba.conf` through the `pg_hba_file_rules` view.
+* Before the reload or restart, the role checks the configuration files with `postgres -C` and asks the running server for errors in `pg_hba.conf` through the `pg_hba_file_rules` view.
 A broken setting aborts the run with the error message, and the running server keeps its current configuration.
 The file with the error is already deployed at that point: fix the inventory and run the role again before PostgreSQL is restarted for any other reason.

 ## Dependent Roles